 The first issue to confront is the need for engaging a broader range of adult development and knowledge.

-In spite of having only one Sunday School program, BYU religion classes do evidence this.
+In spite of having only one Sunday School program, BYU religion classes are rich and divers.
 So, there is some precedent for accommodating intellectually deep topics.
 But, it is understandably difficult to provide sophisticated instruction at the congregational level.
-Nevertheless, restoring the discretion of local leaders to use local members to implement special classes may help to address diverse needs.
+Nevertheless, encouraging of local leaders to implement special classes may help to address diverse needs.

 From the Audience: “You can’t expect the church to do everything.
 People can study what they want at home.”

 People could do everything at home.
 So, why come to church at all?
 One of the principle rolls of church is to provide community, shared experience.
 If the experience is meaningless or frustrating, there is no reason for people to participate (and, thus, many leave after sacrament meeting).

 Second issue.
 Local leaders could benefit from a functional grasp of faith stages.
 A bishop that is personally at stage 3 faith will not know how to deal with stage 4 and 5 members.

 For several years I have expected the church to implement mandatory training for bishops and other church leaders.
 Hopefully, such a program will include pastoral skill lessons that cover personality types, faith stages, and emphasize individual spiritual development over institutional conformity.